1jour1vin

 Nose

-Highly complex with intense aromas of ripe fruit (cherry, blackberry), spices, roasted coffee, and vanilla.
+Great complexity with intense aromas of ripe fruit (cherry, blackberry), spices, roasted coffee, and vanilla

-Complex aromas blending spices and ripe fruit, supported by concentrated, silky tannins.
-Long finish with notes of iodine, licorice, and pepper.
+A complex bouquet blending spices and ripe fruit, supported by concentrated, silky tannins.
+A long finish with hints of sea salt, licorice, and pepper.
 Concentrated and refined.

 Serve